Transcript: Reducing Radiation Damage with Ginger & Lemon Balm

-Who else is powerless besides patients?
-How about kids, at the Fernald School for the mentally retarded in Waltham, Massachusetts who were fed radioactive isotopes in their breakfast cereal.
-Despite the Pentagon’s insistence that these were the “only feasible means” of developing ways to protect people from radiation, researchers have since come up with a few ways that don’t violate the Nuremburg code, which states the only time doctors are allowed to do experiments that may kill or disable people if they themselves are willing to sign up as experimental subjects as well.
+Who else is powerless, besides patients?
+How about kids—at the Fernald School for the mentally retarded in Waltham, Massachusetts—who were fed radioactive isotopes in their breakfast cereal?
+Trix are for kids.
+Despite the Pentagon’s insistence that these were the “only feasible means” of developing ways to protect people from radiation, researchers have since come up with a few ways that don’t violate the Nuremberg code—which states the only time doctors are allowed to do experiments that may kill or disable people is if they themselves are willing to sign up to be experimental subjects, as well.

 One way is to study cells in a petri dish.
-The protective effect of Zingerone against radiation-induced genetic damage and cell death in human white blood cells.
+The “[p]rotective effect of Zingerone…against radiation induced genetic damage” and cell death in human white blood cells.
 What is zingerone?
 It’s a phytonutrient found in cooked ginger root.
-You blast cells with some gamma rays and you get less DNA damage and fewer free radicals when add ginger phytonutrients.
-They even compared it to the leading drug injected into people to protect them from radiation sickness and found the ginger compound to be 150 times more powerful.
-And without the serious side effects of the drug itself.
+You blast cells with some gamma rays, and you get less DNA damage, and fewer free radicals, when you add ginger phytonutrients.
+They even compared it to the leading drug injected into people for radiation sickness, and found the ginger compound to be 150 times more powerful, and without the serious side effects of the drug itself.

 How are you going to find people exposed to radiation you can test stuff on?
-Well, aside from pilots, another group that suffers inordinate radiation exposure is the hospital workers that run the X-ray machines, who have been found to suffer chromosomal damage as a result, compared to other hospital staff, and higher levels of oxidative stress on their bodies.
+Well, aside from pilots, another group that suffers inordinate radiation exposure is the hospital workers that run the X-ray machines, who have been found to suffer chromosomal damage as a result—compared to other hospital staff—and higher levels of oxidative stress within their body.
 Although X-rays can damage DNA directly, much of the damage is caused by the free radicals generated by the radiation.